Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 It still needs a medical bridge.

-It still needs a nexus.
+It still needs a strong nexus.

-So do not just ask:
+So do not stop with one question:

 “Did my service-connected condition cause this?”